normanmunge/react-native-guessing-game/READMe.md

 Below is the folder structure:

 - `App.tsx`: Main component that starts your whole app.
-- Components: Folder containing our split components
+- Components: Folder containing our UI and game specific components
+- Assets: Contains our assets ie images, fonts
+- Constants: Has our App defaults like colors
+- Screens: Contains the different screens for the app